How to notify the DNO of an EV charger installation

 Summary:

-• DNO stands for Distribution Network Operator, and each DNO distributes electricity from the national grid to properties.
+• In short, DNO stands for Distribution Network Operator, and each DNO distributes electricity from the national grid to properties.

 • The UK has six DNOs, each covering specific regions – Electricity North West, Northern Powergrid, Scottish & Southern Energy Networks, UK Power Networks, SP Energy Networks, and National Grid Electricity Distribution.